criticalmaas/nvmw/README.md

 FAQ
 ---

-### Q. Node.exe download faild caused 'Input Error: There is no script engine for file extension ".js"'
+### Q: Node.exe download faild caused 'Input Error: There is no script engine for file extension ".js"'

 Maybe you associated ".js" file to another app, not JScript engine.
 To fix, see [here](http://www.winhelponline.com/articles/230/1/Error-There-is-no-script-engine-for-file-extension-when-running-js-files.html)

+### Q: I can install the correct node version but npm faile dto install.

+Try rerunning the installer.
+The temp node version directory is removed each time upon failure but for some reason occassionally a content-length mismatch happens and npm fails to install.
+Past that, I'm not sure.
 LICENSE
 -------
 (The MIT License)